Seth Teller: Personal life and death

 Seth Teller married Rachel Zimmerman, a journalist from New York, in September 2002.
 They had two daughters.

 Teller was involved in neighborhood activism in Cambridge, Massachusetts and helped create the Neighborhood Association of East Cambridge.

-Seth Teller on July 1, 2014, at the age of 50.
-The official cause of death was ruled a suicide, with the cause of death listed as "blunt trauma to head and torso."
+Seth Teller died by suicide on July 1, 2014, at the age of 50, jumping off the Tobin Bridge.
+In 2024, Zimmerman published a book about the impact of her husband's death titled Us, After: A Memoir of Love and Suicide.